About

 Though he has lived in many corners of the country, Nalin was born and raised in the American West — a region whose history and character continue to strongly influence his writing.
 The mountains, rains, coasts, and deserts of the West have been the backdrop for a rich interplay of conquest, struggle, identity, and hope.
 These themes often emerge entangled in Nalin’s fiction.

 As an engineer, writer, and educator, Nalin is strongly committed to exploring ideas for creating a more positive and sustainable future for all people.
-He currently lives with his wife Laura, their young son Theo, and the Beagle of Inspiration known as Fianna.
+He currently lives in Sacramento with his wife Laura, their young son Theo, and the Beagle of Inspiration known as Fianna.

 Professional Career